We’d be happy to help…

 When we are hosting your website, in most cases, our ongoing security scanning will automatically detect potential malware or hacks, and our dedicated security team will fix it for you as soon as it’s spotted!

-All of our plans include dedicated maintenance time available for “maintenance & changes” which may be used every month for a variety of changes and edits on your site.
+All of our plans include dedicated maintenance tasks available for “maintenance & changes” which may be used every month for a variety of changes and edits on your site.

 We believe that website maintenance is an ongoing process to ensure you site is fast & secure.
 We want to be your long term partner, to help you move forward & grow your business.
 With website security, speed & SEO, “one-time” changes are usually not very effective.
 It is important to continuously maintain and manage your website to always keep it fast, optimised & secure.